juniordiscart/ImpossibleOdds-Toolkit/Docs/CoreUtilities.md

 }
 ```

 Controlling which levels of logging are enabled/disabled can be done using the Impossible Odds preferences panel, which you can find in your project's preferences.
-It'll tell you which levels of logging messages are still coming through as well as which ones are supressed.
+It'll tell you which levels of logging messages are still coming through as well as which ones are suppressed.

 ![Editor Settings][EditorSettingsImg]